Thursday, October 23, 2008

 We are not talking here about the postmodern conception of Christianity that minimizes truth.
 We are not talking about Christianity as a mood or as a sociological movement.
 We are not talking about liberal Christianity that minimizes doctrine nor about sectarian Christianity which defines the faith in terms of eccentric doctrines.
 We are talking about historic, traditional, Christian orthodoxy.

-Notice that the criterion that is used here to determine the “Christianity” of Mormonism is what is termed “Christian orthodoxy”.
-That in itself raises some important questions, before we can even attempt to discuss Mormonism: What is “Christian orthodoxy,” and who gets to define it?
+Notice that the criterion that is used here to determine the “Christianity” of the LDS Church is what is termed “Christian orthodoxy”.
+That in itself raises some important questions, before we can even attempt to discuss the beliefs and teachings Latter-day Saints: What is “Christian orthodoxy,” and who gets to define it?
 For example, is the infallibility of the Pope part of Christian orthodoxy?
 If not, why not?
 What about the Immaculate Conception, the assumption of Mary, the seven sacraments, or Transubstantiation?
-Are these part of “Christian orthodoxy,” and if not, why not?
+Are these part of “Christian orthodoxy”? and if not, why not?
 How about the belief that the Catholic Church is the whore of Babylon, or the Pope is the Anti-Christ?
 Those were the core beliefs of the Protestant Reformers and the Protestant Religion to which Dr Mohler belongs.
 Is that part of “Christian orthodoxy”?
 If not, why not?
 What has changed?
 What determines “Christian orthodoxy”?

 The trouble with using “Christian orthodoxy” as a yardstick is that there is no generally accepted definition of it across mainstream Christianity that one can adopt.
 I have searched the Internet for such a definition, and found none.
 It is a yardstick that Dr Mohler can determine the size and length of it himself—very convenient!

-Asking whether Mormonism is Christian or not according to the arbitrary criterion of “Christian orthodoxy,” as determined by Dr Mohler, is like determining whether the Earth is flat according to the criteria laid down by the Flat Earth Society.
+Asking whether the LDS Church is “Christian” or not according to the arbitrary criterion of “Christian orthodoxy,” as determined by Dr Mohler, is like determining whether the Earth is flat according to the criteria laid down by the Flat Earth Society!
 Well, according to that criteria it probably is!
 But those are hardly objective criteria by which to determine whether the earth is flat or not.
-Card’s biggest mistake was to agree to debate Mormonism on the basis of this narrow, limited, biased, one sided, sectarian definition of what constitutes true Christianity.
-Mormonism teaches that historical Christianity is in fact Apostate.
+Card’s biggest mistake was to agree to debate LDS beliefs and doctrines on the basis of this narrow, limited, biased, one sided, sectarian definition of what constitutes true Christianity.
+LDS doctrine teaches that traditional Christianity is in fact Apostate.
 So what Mohler identifies as “orthodox Christianity” is in fact “Apostate Christianity”.
 The question posed therefore amounts to: “Is Mormonism Christian according to the standard of Apostate Christianity?”
-Well, I should think not!
-Card made a fundamental error to agree to debate Mormonism on the basis of such a flawed criterion.
+Well, I should hope not!
+Card made a serious error to agree to debate LDS beliefs on the basis of such a flawed criterion.
 If a criterion is to be used, it should be one that is acceptable to both sides; not one that Mohler and Beliefnet have cooked up between them to corner Mormonism.

 Dr Mohler has also been a shade dishonest in his use of this criterion.
 When Card raised an objection to it, in his second article Mohler responds with these words: